-In their very latest collaboration, Palace and adidas have reunited to take on the most recognisable silhouette from the German footwear heavyweight.
+Palace and adidas reunited in 2019 to take on the most-recognisable silhouette from the German footwear heavyweight.
 The much-loved shell-toed Superstar has been dressed in a skate-ready neon yellow, black and white.
 Perforated stripes appear on the lateral sides, but the most eye-catching detail is the overlaid logo on the tongue.

 Palace rejoined forces with Reebok around the middle of 2019 for what would be the first of a steady stream of releases over the next 12 months or so.
 Their collaborative take on the Pro Workout Low came in three different colourways: white, bright red, and black/gum.
 The co-branded endeavour was confirmed throughout the silhouette, with Palace text appearing on the side window, a Tri-Ferg on one of the tongues, and large ‘PALACE’ and ‘LONDON’ text embossed on alternate heels.

 Palace x Reebok JK Workout Mid (2019)

 Continuing the momentum of the trio of Pro Workout Lows, Palace and Reebok delivered two colourways of the JK Workout Mid just a few months later.
 With a choice of either black or white, it was an understated duo that was living proof of the ‘less is more’ philosophy.
 The design was actually a mid-top take on the Classic Leather, while special Palace branding cues hit the tongues, icy outsoles, and the custom insoles.